byrneluke1999/frontendZebra/README.md

-# All code for backend of final year project
+# All code for frontend of final year project
 # Author: Luke Byrne - 16321730

 This code will solve the zebra puzzle and output the solution and the steps to arrive at the solution to the command line